gnsreepad/Box-office-collection/README.md

 # Box-office-collection
-Box office collection of film 3 actors in Bollywood
+Box office collection of films of 3 actors in Bollywood

 ![](/image.png)